stanfordhaskell/cs43/index.markdown

 ## Resources

 There is no formal textbook.
-[Lecture notes](/notes.html) will be released at least a week before material is covered in class.
+[Lecture code](/notes.html) will be released as material is covered in class.
 A list of resources can be found [here](/resources.html), and will be updated with additional material as the class progresses.
 We recommend the [Haskell wikibook](https://en.wikibooks.org/wiki/Haskell) and [Learn You a Haskell](http://learnyouahaskell.com/chapters) as primary free references.

 ## Schedule